 The phrases 'star' and 'reef' may immediately make you think of starfish, however there's a whole different type of star to admire on The Great Barrier Reef!
 Gaze at the stunning Southern Night sky free from light pollution directly from the ocean.

-Float over Reef, look up and see if you can spot the Southern Cross.
+While floating over Reef, look up and see if you can spot the Southern Cross.
 Then fall asleep to the lullaby of lapping water under the twinkling stars in your deluxe swag.
 Only on our Sunlover by Starlight experience.